How To Hike Mount Allan in Kananaskis Country

 Mount Allan Route Description (Via Centennial Ridge)

-This hike starts out mild with only a slight but steady incline.
+This hike starts out mild, with only a slight but steady incline.
 It pretty much stays this way for the majority of the hike.
 For the first 30- 45 minutes or so, you’ll be hiking in the treeline.
 You’ll be able to stop off at different points to enjoy the views.

 This is a well-worn trail, and it’s in fantastic shape.
 Once you get above the treeline, you’ll head into a large open meadow with an obvious large switchback trail up to Centennial Ridge.

 Once you reach the ridge, take a breather and enjoy a Cliff bar.
 The views are phenomenal.
-Upon reaching the weather station, you’ll be able to see Nakiska ski resort down on your right.
+Upon reaching the weather station, you’ll be able to see Nakiska Ski Resort down on your right.

 It’s almost 8 km to the summit of Mount Allan.
-The peak is 2821 meters high, making it the highest maintained trail in the Rockies.
+The peak is 2821 meters high, making it the highest-maintained trail in the Rockies.
 Past the ridge, it’s another 1.5 hours to the true summit.
 Along the way, you’ll see huge pinnacles that look unworldly.
-These features make Mount Allan hike one for the books alone.
+These features make the Mount Allan hike one for the books alone.
 Keep your eyes out for various peaks around, including Mount Sparrowhawk.

 The last 1km is a pretty relentless uphill climb in scree once you reach the top stop to admire the views in all directions.
 The view over Canmore and the Bow Valley is astonishing.

-Gear We Recommend
+Gear We Recommend for Hiking in the Rockies

 The vast majority of hikes and easy scrambles in the Rockies, you’ll find us in our trusty Salomon Speedcross.